SamAndPel/aug2020-ctf/README.md

 # Riddle Me This CTF
 A CTF built by me and a few others in August 2020

+NB.
+The OSINT Twitter investigation element of the CTF is broken as the Twitter account used has been removed.

 ## Setup
 Install Node.JS or spin up a docker container to run the Node server.
 This functions as a starting point for the CTF, as well as a flag-checker.
 If hosting on a VM, the machine should be set to run the server at startup.
 Make sure to use `npm install` to install the required dependancies.